 Chemical castration is administered with oral medication, injections, or an implant under your skin.
 This affects hormone levels, but there’s no immediate change in the appearance of your testicles.

 However, they may shrink over time.
 In some cases, your testicles can become so small that you can’t feel them.

 The effects last as long as you stay in treatment.
 Once you stop, they’re generally reversible.

 Surgical castration, also called orchiectomy, is the removal of one or both testicles.
 It can be considered a surgical form of hormone therapy.

-According to the National Cancer Institute, this procedure can lower testosterone in your blood by
+According to the National Cancer Institute, this procedure can lower testosterone in your blood by 90 to 95 percent.

 Surgical castration is generally done on an outpatient basis.
 But once it’s done, it cannot be reversed, so you should consider it permanent.